-This post compares the mass flow rate to volumetric flow rate, revealing some distinct advantages for using thermal flowmeters, which measure mass flow rather than volumetric flow.
+When comparing volumetric flow rate to mass flow rate, some distinct advantages for using thermal flowmeters, which measure mass flow rather than volumetric flow.

 What is volumetric flow rate?

 Volume is a three-dimensional measure of the area a substance occupies.